The Masked Singer (Australian TV series) season 3

 The third season of The Masked Singer Australia was renewed in October 2020 and premiered on Monday, 13 September 2021.
 Osher Günsberg returned as the show's host.
 In the Grand Finale on 5 October 2021, Anastacia (as “Vampire”) was revealed as the winner, Em Rusciano (as “Dolly”) was the runner-up, and Axle Whitehead (as “Mullet”), was third.

 Production

 The costumes were designed and created by Australian Academy Award and BAFTA Award-Winning costume designer Tim Chappel, who is best known for his work on The Adventures of Priscilla, Queen of the Desert with Lizzy Gardiner.

-The third series was filmed with a virtual audience between 3 and 24 July 2021 and premiered on 13 September, 2021.
+The third series was filmed with a virtual audience between 3 and 24 July 2021 and premiered on 13 September 2021.

 Impact of the COVID-19 pandemic

 As a result of the COVID-19 pandemic and lockdown restrictions in Greater Sydney, the in-studio audience again consisted of socially-distanced production staff wearing costumes, like the previous season.
 Additionally, 100 Australian viewers were selected as a virtual audience.
 They streamed the live performances and voted for their favourite character's performance.
-The performer with the least votes was unmasked in each episode.
+The performer with the fewest votes was unmasked in each episode.
 For confidentiality, the virtual audience did not witness the elimination's result or the unmasking of the performers.